code-greg-42/Orbit-Oasis/README.md

 **Minigames:**
   1. **2D Spaceship Shooter:** Fend off attacking alien spaceships.
   2. **3D Space Race:** Race your spaceship through an asteroid field, competing against other villagers' times.
-  3. **2.5D Side-Scrolling Platformer:** Navigate through obstacles to reach valuable minerals at the heart of the planet.

 **Progression and Rewards:**
 - Grow your homestead by building additional structures.
-- Store additinal food to be able to create additional children or catch additional pets.
+- Store additinal food to be able to catch additional pets.
 - Choose minigame difficulties for greater rewards.
 - Upgrade various aspects of your base game using resources and currency, making higher difficulties more manageable.